Spiritual signs in nature and their meaning in indigenous cultures

 - depth

-- the connection with water
+- connection with water

 - inner calm

-Signs related to encounters with animals
+Signs related to animal encounters

-See an animal that is looking at you
+Seeing an animal looking at you

-See a rare animal
+Seeing a rare animal

-See several animals of the same type
+Seeing several animals of the same type

 Seeing the same animal multiple times